 Thymol is found in the oils of the plant Thymus vulgaris, or common thyme.
-Thymol is used as an animal repellent, fungicides, virucides (a substance which kills viruses) in many disinfection products.
+Thymol is used as an animal repellent, fungicides, and virucides (a substance which kills viruses) in many disinfection products.
 Thymol also has non-pesticidal uses, including in perfumes, cosmetics, food flavourings and mouthwashes, in which it provides a distinctive, pleasant odour and antiseptic properties.

 Thymol is available as an active ingredient in many medical and non-medical products.
 Please refer to the product description for specific directions of use.

-For mouthwashes containing thymol, dilute 1 part with 3 parts warm water before use.
+For mouthwashes containing thymol, dilute 1 part with 3 parts of warm water before use.
 Use the mouthwash as directed by your doctor or the product insert.
 Spit out the mouthwash after use and do not swallow.
 Avoid using the mouthwash right after brushing, since this may wash away the fluoride from your toothpaste.

 Thymol may cause gastric irritation or skin rash if swallowed.

 This schedule is for reference only, adjustments may be made according to individual needs.

 Some common medications Thymol may interact with:

 In Hong Kong, Thymol is an over-the-counter medicine and can be purchased without a prescription from any retail outlet in Hong Kong.
 This includes grocery stores, convenience stores, medicine shops, and pharmacies.
 It can also be obtained from doctors.
 To find a pharmacy near you, refer to the list of pharmacies (“Authorized Sellers of Poisons”) from the Hong Kong Department of Health.